jsjoeio/joeprevite.com/content/2020-05-22-book-review-writing-an-interpreter-in-go/index.md

 ## Notes

-This is a collection of my thoughts from each chapter in the book, along with my overall thoughts and recommendations.
+This is a collection of my notes from each chapter in the book, along with my overall thoughts and recommendations.

 ### Introduction